NirajRoy43/TeleChatExport/README.md

    pkg install python
    pip install telethon
    ```
-3.Download the Login.py and main.py file

-4. Navigate to the folder / Directory where files are saved in your device
+ 3.Fork this Repository

+4. To get API_ID & API_HASH , visit my.telegram.org and login.

+5. click on api development tools

-5. Click on Login.py and then choose open with Termux --> open directory
+6. Click on Login.py and then choose open with Termux --> open directory

+7. Navigate to Login.py file and enter your API_ID & API_HASH and commmit changes

-6. now in termux type this code :
+9. now in termux type this code :
    ```bash
    python Login.py
    ```